 Blu-ray Review: Jack Reacher (4K UHD)

-With all five of Tom Cruise’s Mission: Impossible films already getting the 4K treatment for the first time, Paramount apparently figured they might as well drop another Cruise series onto the format alongside MI with 2012’s Jack Reacher.
+With all five of Tom Cruise‘s Mission: Impossible films already getting the 4K treatment for the first time, Paramount apparently figured it might as well drop another Cruise series onto the format alongside MI with 2012’s Jack Reacher.

 It includes the feature film on 4K and Blu-ray, the latter of which contains all special features and bonus content.
 There are no new extras created specifically for the 4K UHD release.
 A digital copy is included as well.

-If you’ve never seen the film, Cruise stars as Jack Reacher, a retired Army investigator turned drifter that surfaces when James Barr, a former acquaintance who committed a serious crime in Iraq, surfaces as the suspect in a Pittsburgh shooting.
+If you’ve never seen the film, Cruise stars as Jack Reacher, a retired Army investigator turned drifter that surfaces when James Barr, a former acquaintance who committed a serious crime in Iraq, winds up as the suspect in a Pittsburgh shooting.
 Reacher has it in for Barr after he escaped punishment due to unforeseen circumstances, and Jack arrives in the Steel City to bury him.